 Academic accommodations are determined via an interactive process based on the student's requested accommodations, the review by the professional staff of Disability Resources, the documentation from the qualified professional, and the course schedule of the student for the particular semester.
 Accommodations are not made retroactively.

-In most instances, an accommodation letter from the student and a professional staff member from Disability Resources will be provided to the professor or teaching assistant for courses in which accommodations are needed.
+In most instances, an accommodation letter through AIM, from the student and a professional staff member from Disability Resources will be provided to the professor (or teaching assistant) via email for courses in which accommodations are needed.
 The accommodation letter sets out the classroom accommodations to be made for the student for that semester.
 No diagnosis is mentioned in the accommodation letter to the professor or teaching assistant.
-The student is responsible for giving the professor or the teaching assistant the accommodation letter and using it to initiate a dialogue about implementing the reasonable accommodations.
-As a result of this dialogue, the student and the professor or teaching assistant will determine reasonable methods for making the accommodation(s).
-Students are expected to self-advocate during this process; however, the professional staff of Disability Resources is available to assist both the student and the professor or teaching assistant in determining which accommodation method will be used.
-Students who are eligible for disability services must submit their accommadation letter each semester through AIMs to professors to notify their professors of approved accommodations.
+The student is responsible for requesting an accommodation letter be released to their professor (or teaching assistant) through AIM and using it to initiate a dialogue about implementing the reasonable accommodations.
+As a result of this dialogue, the student, and the professor (or teaching assistant) will determine reasonable methods for making the accommodation(s).
+Students are expected to self-advocate during this process; however, the professional staff of Disability Resources is available to assist both the student and the professor (or teaching assistant) in determining which accommodation method will be used.
+Students who are eligible for disability services must request their accommodation letter be sent each semester through AIM to professors to notify their professors of approved accommodations.

 Students needing non-academic accommodations such as housing modifications, special room assignments or housing releases, accessible parking, responsive transportation, or other programmatic or physical access should follow the same guidelines for documentation as described above.
 Once a determination of reasonable accommodations is made, a staff member from Disability Resources will authorize the accommodation other University departments, as appropriate.
 Students are responsible for following all required procedures for obtaining services or products from other University Departments (e.g. completing a housing application, parking application, etc.).